opsit-io/opsit-explang-docs/docs/explang-alg.md

 ```

-To extract names of parents we add to the left-side map in place of a symbol
+To extract names of parents we use a submap as a key of the left-side map in place of a symbol
-a submap to destructure the nested map:
+to destructure the nested map:

 ```julia
 > { { mom : "mother", dad : "father"} : "parents" } := entry;